bp2008/WebProxy/README.md

 * WebSocket support
 * TLS 1.2 support
 * TLS 1.3 support on operating systems that provide it via SslStream interface (Windows 11, Server 2022, maybe others).

+## Pre-production
+This project is not ready for production use.